University: University of Bristol

 While some might be put off by this uncertainty, for Caroline, it’s one of the things that she loves most about her job.
 “I really like that when I sit down at my desk in the morning and open my emails, I don’t quite know what’s going to be on my agenda for the day.”

 The sheer volume of work undertaken by Osborne Clarke’s environment and energy team is impressive.
-Caroline’s role predominantly encompasses transactional work regarding the acquisition or construction and operation of commercial buildings and renewables assets, and providing regulatory and environmental advice to clients in the energy and utilities sector.
+Caroline’s role predominantly encompasses environmental due diligence and providing other specialist environmental input in relation to corporate and real estate transactions, for example advising on feedstock and offtake arrangements for large-scale energy from waste projects, as well as providing regulatory environmental advice to clients across the business.
 This is where her customer service skills really come into play: “I’ve really enjoyed building up a rapport with clients and helping them with advice or a difficult situation, like an Environment Agency investigation.”

 A perfect fit

 Unsurprisingly for her line of work, Caroline is passionate about the environment.
-Osborne Clarke is therefore a great fit for her, as it provides employees with numerous opportunities to get involved in non-law related activities.
-Caroline is an active member of its sustainable business group, which promotes sustainability at the firm and also maintains a beehive and an allotment and is undertaking a number of initiatives to reduce its carbon output.
+Osborne Clarke is therefore a great fit for her, as it provides employees with numerous opportunities to get involved in non-law-related activities.
+Caroline is an active member of its sustainable business group, which promotes sustainability at the firm and she is heavily involved in the sustainability elements of Osborne Clarke’s new Bristol office which is currently in construction.